peditx/EZpasswall/README.md

 - Full automatic installation in one step.
 - Supports Passwall 1 and 2 on one router.
 - Easy one click exroot installion on routers that have USB port.
 - X86tools for converting Linux x86/x86-64 to OpenWRT, ImmortalWRT, PeDitXRT, MikroTik, or custom operating systems for systems without direct installation.
+- Quick Wi-Fi setup by simply entering the SSID and password in the Extra Tools section
+- Clear used memory with just one click in the Extra Tools section
 - Smart installation of XRAY on temporary space if disk space is limited.
 - Direct Iran IP & domain traffic (100%).
 - Improved performance.